yifanycc/loretta/README.md

 which could be easily plugged in for the most widely used models (see Quickstart and Model Support sections).

 <h1> <p>🤗 News</p></h1>

+**04/21/2024:** Our paper is selected to be an oral paper at NAACL 24 and version 0.1.3 of loretta package has been updated in PyPI, which fix the bugs in the previous version.

 **03/17/2024:** The version 0.1.0 package of LoRETTA methods is out, which helps to implement the LoRETTA_adp and LoRETTA_rep methods with lines of code.
 Try it by installing with `pip install loretta`